clarkngo/fh-homework-08/README.md

 2. What is a Class?
 Please write your answer below.
 In object-oriented programming, a class is an extensible program-code-template for creating objects, providing initial values for state (member variables) and implementations of behavior (member functions or methods).

-3. What is a Class?
-Please write your answer below.
 3. What's the difference between a class and module?

 4. What does the self mean in the Ruby language?
 Please write your answer below.
 5. What is a block as defined in the Ruby language?
 Given the following:
 hash = { a: 1, b: 2, c: 3, e: 4, f: 5, g: 6, h: 7, i: 8, j: 9, k: 0 }
 Please answer the following questions:
 6. How would I get the value of 'f'?
 Please write your answer below.

 7. How would I add the key, 'l', with a value of 11 to the 'hash'?
 Please write your answer below.

 8. Write a method, sum_hash_values, which takes all the values of a hash produces a total.
 Please write your answer below.
 ```
 def sum_hash_values( some_hash )